LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 and raise an exception.

-2) The other two semantics introduce extra run time checks (in the form of proxies for Natural and inlined checks for Transient) to enforce that values untyped code provides to typed code have the expected type. when one of these checks fails they also issue blame (with different mechanisms).
+2) The other two semantics introduce extra run time checks (in the form of proxies for Natural and inlined checks for Transient, as section 3 describes) to enforce that values untyped code provides to typed code have the expected type.
+When one of these checks fails they both also issue blame (though each with different mechanisms).

 3) In Typed Racket programmers cannot add contracts.
 The precision of the checks is determined by the types and matches those.
 In turn the types of primitive operations match the checks that their Racket counterparts perform.
-Finally our benchmarks come with the most precise types that allow them to type check (where precision is based on subtyping).
+We also want to note that our benchmarks come with the most precise types that allow them to type check (where precision is based on subtyping).

 4) The Natural and Transient exception modes perform the same checks as Natural and Transient correspondingly.
 The only difference is that they do